 Once your dog is ready to socialize, check out this list of dog-friendly places you can go to in Dubai:

-Dog-friendly restaurants and cafes in Dubai
+Restaurants and cafes in Dubai

 Jumeirah Lake Tower’s Mexican street food joint Maiz Tacos is dog-friendly in Cluster C.